biof395/spring2020/README.md

 *Programing without a computer would be an exceptional feat.*

-For installing Python or related queries, please refer to [BIOF309 Introduction to Python Programming](https://github.com/marskar/biof309_fall2018/).
+For installing Python or Python related queries, please refer to [BIOF309 Introduction to Python Programming](https://github.com/marskar/biof309_fall2018/).

 Recommended Books